tOgg1/graphene-django-cud/README.md

             }
             foreign_key_extras = {"owner": {"type": "CreateUserInput"}}

-Where we assume we have now also create a new model `Mouse` with a standard `CreateMouseMutation` mutation.
+Where we assume we have now also created a new model `Mouse` with a standard `CreateMouseMutation` mutation.
 We could then execute with success the following massive mutation: